Best Restaurant and Fast Food Chain Digitalization Cases

-There are many back-office systems being transformed right now as restaurants execute on digitalization initiatives to improve how they serve customers and do so more efficiently.
-Maybe it’s not a reality for small family restaurants somewhere in the Alps or on the coast of Italy; but if we are talking about large companies, digitalization is a must-have for their businesses to survive and thrive.
+Many back-office systems are being transformed right now as restaurants execute on digitalization initiatives to improve how they serve customers and do so more efficiently.
+Maybe it’s not a reality for small family restaurants somewhere in the Alps or on the coast of Italy; but if we are talking about large companies, retail digitalization is a must-have for their businesses to survive and thrive.

-For example, Pizza Hut in Hong Kong made a decision to transform its CRM system into a so-called Social CRM.
+For example, Pizza Hut in Hong Kong decided to transform its CRM system into a so-called Social CRM.
 First of all, by taking this approach, they have opened up more channels to communicate with their clients and get feedback from them.
-Their solution is based on the Microsoft Azure platform and includes the corporate website, online ordering system and new mobile apps that have replaced physical loyalty cards.
+Their solution is based on the Microsoft Azure platform and includes the corporate website, online ordering system, and new mobile apps that have replaced physical loyalty cards.

 An electronic queue in restaurants is also realized with a mobile app.
-With apps anyone can save up bonuses, share them with friends and also get personalized coupons via Pizza Hut’s digital platform called “Youpon”.
-Since Pizza Hat started to use these cloud solutions its sales have increased by 23%.
+With apps, anyone can save up bonuses, share them with friends, and also get personalized coupons via Pizza Hut’s digital platform called “Youpon”.
+Since Pizza Hat started to use these cloud software for retail its sales have increased by 23%.
 The volume of online pizza orders grew so fast in just the first few months, this category now represents about 45% of total revenue.

-The main goal here is to stop the decline of the company’s share in the US sandwich market; it has dropped by 5.1% since 2010, but is still just above 49%.
-Last September Subway acquired Canadian e-commerce company Avanti Commerce to bolster its digital presence.
+The main goal here is to stop the decline of the company’s share in the US sandwich market; it has dropped by 5.1% since 2010 but is still just above 49%.
+Last September Subway acquired Canadian ecommerce software company Avanti Commerce to bolster its digital presence.
 What are their plans?
 No doubt, we’ll find out soon.

-McDonald's has begun testing its long-awaited U.S. mobile ordering app, with the goal of avoiding the kinds of service hiccups that have haunted digital debuts by companies such as Starbucks.
-The company plans to conduct multiple pilot tests to collect customer feedback, work out any kinks and streamline integration with the company's existing technology systems.
-They plan to begin rolling out the finished app to its nearly 14,000 U.S. restaurants and some 6,000 others in Canada, the UK, France, Germany, Australia and China – by the end of this year.
+McDonald's has begun testing its long-awaited U.S. mobile ordering app, intending to avoid the kinds of service hiccups that have haunted digital debuts by companies such as Starbucks.
+The company plans to conduct multiple pilot tests to collect customer feedback, work out any kinks, and streamline integration with the company's existing technology systems.
+They plan to begin rolling out the finished app to its nearly 14,000 U.S. restaurants and some 6,000 others in Canada, the UK, France, Germany, Australia, and China – by the end of this year.

-First, she directed a redesign of the company’s website, development of a mobile app and integration of new systems for online orders and mobile payments.
+First, she directed a redesign of the company’s website, the development of a mobile app, and the integration of new systems for online orders and mobile payments.
 The E-commerce solutions are powered by SAP Hybris.
-TGI hasn’t finished their digitalization process yet; but describes initial results as “exciting”.
+TGI hasn’t finished their digitalization process yet, but describes initial results as “exciting”.

 That’s it for this edition of our Digitalization Digest.
 Stay tuned for next month when we’ll share more examples of companies and industries transforming how they do business and driving increased revenues.